RSamaium/CanvasEngine/readme.md

 * Fix display when an object layer is present in Tiled class
 * Fix bug where variables would not properly reset in Animation class (SomeKittens)
 * Fix bug with IE if gamepad
+* Fix click event and scrolling in fullscreen
 * Caching of sound already loaded

 ### v1.3.0